Alumni Data Privacy Notice top header background image

 Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

-Legal basis for processing your data under Data Protection Legislation
+Legal bases for processing your Personal Data under Data Protection Legislation and retention

 We will only keep your information for as long as is necessary for us to fulfil the purposes we collected it for, including satisfying any legal, accounting or reporting requirements.
 Sometimes we may anonymise personal information so that you are no longer identifiable by the data.
 In these cases, we may use this information without further notice to you.

-We only process your personal data where we have established a legal basis for processing.
-There are 6 bases for processing that are laid out in data protection legislation.
-Of these 6, the following 3 are used to support our processing of your personal information:
+We only process your personal data where we have established a legal basis for processing under Article 6 of the UK GDPR, and Article 9 if we are processing your special category personal data.
+There are 6 bases for processing that are laid out under Article 6 of the UK GDPR, of which we use the following to support our processing of your personal information:

 Consent